A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 What is a 301 redirect?
 In a nutshell, a 301 redirect takes a user from an old URL to a new URL that replaces the old one that no longer exists.

-Specifically, the 301 redirect status code indicates that whatever page the user is trying to access on a website or blog has been permanently moved to a new URL.
-In other words, the URL they used is an old URL and has been updated.
+Specifically, the 301 HTTP (HyperText Transfer Protocol) redirect status code indicates the content at the URL the user tried to access has been permanently moved to a new URL.

 7 Things to Know About 301 Redirects

-- Plan to create a 301 redirect any time you delete a post or page on your website or blog.
-Whenever you delete a post or page on your website or blog, you need to think about which post or page should replace it.
+1. Plan to create a 301 redirect any time you delete a post or page on your website or blog.
+Whenever you delete a post or page on your website or blog, you must consider which post or page should replace it.
 That’s where 301 redirects come in.

-- A 301 redirect helps you avoid 404s.
-A 404 is what happens when you delete a post or page and don’t create a 301 redirect to a new post or page.
-As a best practice for a variety of reasons, 404s (also known as “page not found”), should be avoided at all costs.
+2. A 301 redirect helps you avoid 404 “Page Not Found” errors.
+A 404 error occurs when you delete a WordPress post or page and don’t create a 301 redirect to a relevant location.
+404 errors should be avoided at all costs.

-- Major search engine providers recommend that you immediately add a 301 redirect when changing the URL of a page or post.
+3. Major search engines recommend that you immediately add a 301 redirect when changing the URL of a page or post.
 This way, their search engines can track the changes and keep their results to your site up-to-date.

-- There are highly technical ways to create 301 redirects or you can use a tool like a WordPress plugin.
-301 redirects can be added to your website in a variety of ways, making the process more simple for the average user (more on that later).
+4. There are highly technical ways to create 301 redirects, or you can use a tool like a WordPress plugin to simplify the process.
+(We’ll explain more about this later.)

-- 301 redirects should only be used if the URL is public and not due to be changed anytime soon.
-This can also impact your SEO rankings, so watch out.
+5. 301 redirects should only be used if the content at the URL is public and not due to be changed anytime soon.
+Getting this wrong can also impact your SEO rankings, so watch out.

-- Beware too many 301 redirects.
-You can also get pinged with lower SEO scores if you have multiple redirects.
-For example, if a URL has changed multiple times, you might have a 301 redirect for each one.
-Oops.
+6. Beware of having too many 301 redirects.
+You can get penalized with lower search result placement if multiple redirects are stacked up on each other, which increases the time it takes to find and load the correct page content.
+For example, if a URL has changed several times, you might have a 301 redirect for each change.
+Oops!

-- Generally, when a client receives a 301 response, their bookmark to that URL will automatically be updated to the new one.
+7. Generally, when a browser receives a 301 response, bookmarks will be updated to the new URL automatically.
 That’s good news.

 How Do I Create a 301 Redirect in WordPress?